SigmoidNetmaker/machine-learning-neurodegeneration/README.md

 LSTMcombo.m -- computes responses of a trained network to all drug combinations
 LSTMcomboJob.m -- computes average drug combo responses of ten separately trained ANNs
 LSTMcomboPar.m -- computes same average combo responses as LSTMcomboJob but in parallel

+(5) Compare the Drug Combinations Between the Two Datasets; and
+(6) Identify the Jointly Determined, Best Drug Combinations

+LSTMcorrelate.m -- correlates potencies as estimated from the NACC and RADC databases and orders potencies jointly according to both the NACC and RADC estimates
+LSTMcorrelJob.m -- performs correlations between estimates using actual and scrambled datasets

 (7) Extra Possibly Useful mfiles